Desert Coral: Characters

 An expert swordsman.
-He used to be a lone traveller who walked around Orgos killing whenever he felt like it.
-His behavior becomes more calm after he meets Lotus.
+He used to be a lone traveler who walked around Orgos killing whenever he felt like it.
+His behavior becomes calmer after he meets Lotus.
 Epsilon, Lotus, and Luna form the first Desert Coral (although not actually naming it as such at that point).
-He is keeps his loyalty first to Lotus, and then to Lusia after Lotus is killed.
+He keeps his loyalty first to Lotus, and then to Lusia after Lotus is killed.